Fedotova-Elena/DataProtfolio/README.md

 This is a SQL project using Big Query for a database system.
 In this project I analysed the 30-day player retention rate for a game company.
-Specific interest of this analysis is there a correlation between player's spending and retention rate.
+Specific interest of this analysis is a correlation between player's spending and retention rate.

 ### WEB Analysis for SF.gov

 [link](https://github.com/Fedotova-Elena/DataProtfolio/tree/main/Tableau%20Project)

 Created a dashboard using Tableau to visualize annual data from a SF.gov website.
-The goal of this project was to explore the correlation between bounce rate and average time spent on each web page.
+The goal of this project is to explore the correlation between bounce rate and average time spent on each web page.

 ### Beer Consumption Prediction